-We are often asked by members of our community to provide assistance to animals in need.
+A: We are often asked by members of our community to provide assistance to animals in need.
 When we take an animal into our adoption program, we commit to the animal for the rest of its life.
 The animal must be spayed/neutered, current on vaccines, heartworm tested, dewormed, microchipped and current on all preventatives.
 On top of these expenses, if we do not have an available foster, boarding expenses also incur.
-Please first check Cincinnati Dog Pages for rehoming assistance.
 After you have exhausted all other options, you may complete an Owner Surrender Request Form.
 A volunteer will contact you if we are able to help.
 We are not able to assist with cats at this time.

-There is no direct yes or no answer to this, the only way to determine this is if you complete the application so we are able to assess it in its entirety.
+A: There is no direct yes or no answer to this, the only way to determine this is if you complete the adoption application so we are able to assess it in its entirety.
 There is a section in our application where you can tell us about your invisible fence.
 This will be taken into consideration along with the rest of the application and listed requirements for the dog you are applying for.
 Please see our Fenced Yard Requirements tab for more details.

-If you have found a stray animal, you may take the animal to a vet’s office, animal shelter, or bring him/her to us to scan for a microchip.
+A: If you have found a stray animal, you may take the animal to a vet’s office, animal shelter, or bring him/her to us to scan for a microchip.
 If no chip is found, s/he should be taken to the shelter closest to the location where the animal was found.
 This will increase the likelihood that the animal will be reunited with its guardian and safely returned home.
 If you can’t find a shelter listed, you should call information and see if there is a humane society or SPCA in your area.
 If that doesn’t work, the best bet is to call the local police or sheriff department and ask where they take stray animals.
 Often it will be your local shelter and they should be able to provide contact information.

 For more information, please see our Lost/Found Pets tab.

-PPAR does not have the facilities to care for feral cats.
+A: PPAR does not have the facilities to care for feral cats.
 You can contact local groups that work with feral and community cats.
 These organizations can provide information on trapping and altering feral cats or help with renting traps or surgery.
-Please see our Community Pet Resources tab for more information.